Canon S120 vs Panasonic FZ80

 It is notable that the FZ80 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The S120 does not feature such an accessory-socket.

 The FZ80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the S120 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the S120 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the S120 from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the S120 and FZ80 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Panasonic FZ80 Manual.

 So how do things add up?
 Which of the two cameras – the Canon S120 or the Panasonic FZ80 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.